Eugene C. Gardner: George C. Gardner

 George Clarence Gardner was born August 3, 1865, in Florence.
 He attended the Springfield public schools before enrolling at the Massachusetts Institute of Technology, taking courses in 1885–86 and 1888.
 In addition to his formal architectural education, he worked as a student draftsman in his father's office before becoming partner after his final return to Springfield in 1888.
 Gardner was considered an expert on Colonial architecture and remodeled several Colonial churches.
 He was chairman of the Springfield Planning Board from its establishment in 1921 until his death in 1930.

 Gardner became a member of the American Institute of Architects in 1902.

 The younger Gardner died August 27, 1930, at the age of 64.

 George R. Pyne

 George Rovillo Pyne was born February 12, 1853, in Waterbury, Connecticut.
 He was educated in the schools of South Hadley and Agawam, and in 1873 went to Boston as a student draftsman, working for Putnam & Tilden and George F. Meacham.
 In 1876 he came back to Springfield, where he entered Gardner's employ.
 From 1881 to 1886 he practiced architecture in Evansville, Indiana, returning to Springfield at the end of that period.
 When the partnership of Gardner, Pyne & Gardner was formed, Pyne moved to Washington as the elder Gardner's assistant, returning to Springfield by 1890.
 After the dissolution of the partnership in 1901, Pyne practiced on his own in Springfield for ten years.
-He died February 18, 1911, in Springfield."George R. Pyne Dead," Boston Daily Globe, February 18, 1911, 14.
+He died February 18, 1911, in Springfield.